ali-cheshomi/windowsKeyboardLayout/README.md

 If you have the same problem as me, follow this path

-1.First go to Registry Editor (search in Windows search bar or press win+R and type "regedit")
+1. First go to Registry Editor (search in Windows search bar or press win+R and type "regedit")

-2.Go to this path "Computer\HKEY_USERS\.DEFAULT\Keyboard Layout\Preload"
+2. Go to this path "Computer\HKEY_USERS\.DEFAULT\Keyboard Layout\Preload"

-3.delete `00000436`
+3. delete `00000436`

-4.finally go to "Computer\HKEY_USERS\.DEFAULT\Keyboard Layout\Substitutes" and press F2, change `00000436` to `00000409` and press enter
+4. finally go to "Computer\HKEY_USERS\.DEFAULT\Keyboard Layout\Substitutes" and press F2, change `00000436` to `00000409` and press enter

-5.Restart your computer and boom!!!
+5. Restart your computer and boom!!!
 AFR is removed

 **This worked for me, but I don't know about you.**